Craig-Macomber/election/README.md

 - Voters cast their votes (process below)
 - Election ends
 - Votes are displayed (anonymously) in a public table
-- Subset of voters that has ballots signed is displayed in a public table (including their signature requests signed with their private keys)
+- Subset of voters that has ballots signed is displayed in a public table (including a signed subsection of their signature requests signed with their private keys.
+This does not include the blinded ballot!)

 The vote submission process
 - Voter constructs a ballot containing their choices